Phuket for AmericansCan Americans Buy?

 Structure 2 — Leasehold Villa

-Most Phuket luxury villas are sold on a registered leasehold basis.
-You hold a long-term lease on the land (30 years, registered at the Land Department) and own the structure built on it.
-The lease must be registered — an unregistered leasehold is only enforceable against the current landowner, not a future buyer of that land.
+Most luxury villas are sold on registered leasehold: a 30-year lease on the land registered at the Land Department, plus freehold ownership of the structure.
+The lease must be registered — an unregistered leasehold is only enforceable against the current landowner.
+The 30+30+30 structure is the market standard.
+The 2024 BOI reform allows 99-year leases for qualifying developments.

-Structure 3 — Thai Company Nominee Arrangement (Illegal)
+Structure 3 — Thai Company Nominee (Illegal)

 The Chanote Title — The Only Grade to Accept

-StructureForeign OwnershipLegal StatusTypical Use
+StructureOwnershipLegal StatusTypical Use

 Condo FreeholdFull title, personal nameLegalApartments, resort condos